wp-graphql/docs.wpgraphql.com/src/content/002-tutorials/exploring-graphql.md

 * **[Altair](https://chrome.google.com/webstore/detail/altair-graphql-client/flnheeellpciglgpaodhkhmapeljopja?hl=en):** Chrome Extension
 * **[ChromiQL](https://chrome.google.com/webstore/detail/chromeiql/fkkiamalmpiidkljmicmjfbieiclmeij?hl=en):** Chrome Extension

-!!! info "This Guide References the GraphiQL Desktop App"
+> ### "This Guide References the GraphiQL Desktop App"
-    Throughout this guide, for screenshots, etc we use [GraphiQL Desktop App](https://github.com/skevy/graphiql-app).
+> Throughout this guide, for screenshots, etc we use [GraphiQL Desktop App](https://github.com/skevy/graphiql-app).
 Any specific info on using GraphiQL will be referring to that specific App, but should be generally applicable to any of them.
-    Feel free to use the same one we use, explore the others, or even build your own!
+> Feel free to use the same one we use, explore the others, or even build your own!

 ## Configure GraphiQL